saltydk/docusaurus/saltbox/docs/reference/google-service-accounts.md

     ```
     #!/bin/bash
     # Running this script requires gcloud command line tools.
 To install go to https://cloud.google.com/sdk/docs/quickstarts
-    # See readme.md to understand the variables used in this script
+    # See readme to understand the variables used in this script

     KEYS_DIR=/opt/sa/all               <<<< path where you want to store sa JSON files [you will need to add the /all here, most likely]
     ORGANIZATION_ID="123456789098"     <<<< organization ID from gcloud SDK step